CNS Vital Signs Academic Research Users

 Who should take CNS Vital Signs?

-CNS Vital Signs has been normed on a sample of individuals from ages 8 to 89.
+Any patient presenting with a complaint of cognitive or brain related deficits or neurological or psychiatric conditions may benefit from being evaluated with CNS Vital Signs.
 The test was designed to be self-administered; however, younger children and older adults who take the test often need a family member with them to ensure that they understand the instructions.

 Who should not take CNS Vital Signs?

 Individuals who are unable to read should not take CNS Vital Signs.
 CNS Vital Signs is not appropriate for older adults who are severely demented.
 Individuals with MMSE scores less than 20 may not be able to perform some of the more complicated tests.
 There are "spacebar" only tests for individuals who may be impaired.